maclobdell/ftf2016/instructions.md

 1. Build and flash, when hitting the buttons you'll now get sound (a C and a D tone)
 1. Try and play with different tones and tone lengths

 **Optional:** Currently tones have fixed length.
 Change the code to play a tone when the button fall's, and call silence when button rise's.
 This should give you the ability to play some small (two-tone) songs.
-Look in the directory for '4_accelerometer' for hints.
+The next example project, '4_accelerometer', will provide  hints.

 ### Disconnected buzzer